The Roberto C. Goizueta Pavilion

 Elena Díaz-Versón Amos was chairperson and founder of The John and Elena Amos Foundation.
 Through this foundation and often through her own personal contributions, Mrs. Amos supported various local and national organizations, humanitarian and Cuban causes, and institutions of higher education, including the University of Miami, where her late husband established the Charlton W. Tebeau Chair in American History.

 Her interests in higher education and Cuban issues united in her support of the Cuban Heritage Collection.
 She was the founding co-chair of the Amigos of the Cuban Heritage Collection, a group that raises funds and provides support for the collection.
-In 1994, when the collection was still housed in Richter Library’s Special Collections Division, Mrs. Amos made a donation of $1 million towards the construction of a new home for the library’s Cuban materials, a home that was realized by The Goizueta Foundation in the Roberto C. Goizueta Pavilion.
+In 1994, when the collection was still housed in Richter Library’s Special Collections, Mrs. Amos made a donation of $1 million towards the construction of a new home for the library’s Cuban materials, a home that was realized by The Goizueta Foundation in the Roberto C. Goizueta Pavilion.

 In March 2000, Mrs. Amos received the University of Miami’s Presidential Order of Merit, an award that recognizes the notable achievements of outstanding individuals.
 Mrs. Amos passed away two months later on May 3.
-For her enduring moral and financial support of the Cuban Heritage Collection, the Roberto C. Goizueta Pavilion’s conference room is named after Elena Díaz-Versón Amos.
+For her enduring moral and financial support for the Cuban Heritage Collection, the Roberto C. Goizueta Pavilion’s conference room is named after Elena Díaz-Versón Amos.

-With a long history in the sugar industry in Cuba and the United States, the Fanjul family is based in Palm Beach Country, Florida.
+With a long history in the sugar industry in Cuba and the United States, the Fanjul family is based in Palm Beach County, Florida.
 Alfy and Pepe Fanjul and their sister Lian Fanjul de Azqueta are founding members of New Hope Charities, which provides educational and health services to low-income families in Pahokee, Florida.
 As individuals and through the family’s companies, the Fanjul family supports various charitable and educational organizations, including the University of Miami.